andikasagala/Drugs-And-Herbal/README.md

 - Complete ingredients<br>
 - How to cook/make it<br>
 - The benefits<br>
-- The side effect, complication, what should avoid when consume your new herbal recipe<br>
+- The side effect, interactions, what should avoid when consume your new herbal recipe<br>
 - How to consume it<br>
 - Pictures nor videos<br>
 - Your new herbal recipe officially will be listed in 'Drugs And Herbal' software after test and positive review by more than 900 of 1000 users ( 90% above positive )  <br>